Frequently Asked Questions

 And finally, you’ll have access to our review consultants and a script based on thousands of review requests.
 This alone has shown to increase the number of reviews by as much as 500%.
 Actually the number is closer to 4,000%, but that sounds too unrealistic.

-You select the search engines and review websites where you want your customers to review your business.
-Sites like Google Plus, Yelp, Citysearch, Merchantcircle and some specialty review websites are a good place to start.
-You do not want your customers to review your business on only one review website.
+You don’t want your customers to review your business on only one review website.
 You want 5-star reviews everywhere your customers look for the products and services you offer.

-A child care facility is using the system as an Ambassador Program.
-If you’re not familiar with an Ambassador program it’s where businesses pay or compensate their customers for generating sales through referrals rather than hire salespeople.
+An Ambassador program is where businesses pay or compensate their customers for generating sales through referrals rather than hiring salespeople.
 If you want to set-up and run an Ambassador program it can expensive.
 The Five Star Review System provides that capability automatically.